se-bre/ansible-ceph/roles/ceph/README.md

  - default pg/pgp size for pools is 128
  - for each client role creates a rbd-device in pool images with name: <hostname>
  - rbd-device will get ext4 fs and mounted on `/mnt/rbd` (not reboot persistent)
+ - your `ceph_first_mon` will be configured as ntp server for all hosts

  **remove cluster:**
   - role will destroy complete cluster!